Aerendir/bundle-aws-ses-monitor/Resources/docs/Integration.md

             name: ses-your_app-bounces-topic # OPTIONAL.
 Required only to use the configuration commands.
             endpoint:
                 ...
-                host: xxx.xxx.xxx.xxx # REQUIRED.
+                host: yourapp.com # REQUIRED.
 The hostname of your project when in production.
         ...
     complaints:
         topic:
             name: ses-your_app-complaints-topic # OPTIONAL.
 Required only to use the configuration commands.
             endpoint:
                 ...
-                host: xxx.xxx.xxx.xxx # REQUIRED.
+                host: yourapp.com # REQUIRED.
 The hostname of your project when in production.
         ...
 ```